 This cash-only dive modeled after a living room tends to get sweaty.
-You can blame that on a free jukebox full of long forgotten ’50s soul songs and Showtime’s house band, Granny and the Boys—a quintet led by a woman in her 80s.
+You can blame that on a free jukebox full of long forgotten 1950s soul songs and Showtime’s house band, Granny and the Boys (a quintet led by a woman in her 80s).
 If you haven’t already guessed it, this place is quirky.
 A $5 Natty Boh/shot special will give you the courage to ask someone to dance.
 Things typically don’t kick off until 11pm or later, so plan on this being your final destination for the night.

 So many people get lucky at Nellie’s it may as well be built on a patch of four-leaf clovers.
 The beloved gay bar has prime real estate at the corner of 9th and U and is known to attract a fun-loving crowd with its popular roof deck.
-Smart Ass trivia on Wednesday nights and a popular drag brunch on Sunday up the excitement levels.
-There’s a roof deck and 10 HD TVs for your sports-viewing pleasure.
+Smart Ass trivia on Wednesday nights and a popular drag brunch on Saturday and Sunday up the excitement levels.
+There are 25 TVs and two projectors if you’re actually there for the sports.
 Your team may lose, but you’re guaranteed to score.

 The mural of a busty redhead spilling out of her dress says it all: You can let loose at Madam’s Organ.
-This Adams Morgan institution has five bars within four levels (the second floor bar is known as the “Pick-Up Joint”) and features live music every night of the week.
+This Adams Morgan institution has five bars within four levels (the second floor bar is known as the “pick-up joint”) and features live music every night of the week.
 Dancing on tables is not out of the ordinary, and half-price beer and wine during happy hour serves as conversation lubrication (a phrase we shall never repeat).
 Bonus points if you pick up a redhead, since gingers get half-price beer, wine and rail drinks at all times.

-This relatively new bar from the same team behind Penn Social draws huge crowds due to its size and prime location, where 14th Street and Florida Avenue converge.
+This bar from the team behind Penn Social draws huge crowds due to its size and prime location where 14th Street and Florida Avenue converge.
 Couches and fireplaces encourage canoodling, while communal seating encourages conversation.
 Named in honor of Benjamin Franklin—a known beer lover—you can bet that the suds are on point.
 If you get hungry, there’s also a great bar menu, though you'll want to hold off on the Frito pie if you plan on making out.